-Under the New York City Charter, the Comptroller has the power to settle and adjust all claims in favor of or against the City.[i]
-This work is performed by the Comptroller’s Office Bureau of Law and Adjustment (BLA), composed of attorneys, claims professionals, and administrative staff under the direction of the Comptroller, General Counsel, and the Assistant Comptroller for BLA.
+Under the New York City Charter, the Comptroller has the power to settle and adjust all claims in favor of or against the City.1 This work is performed by the Comptroller’s Office Bureau of Law and Adjustment (BLA), composed of attorneys, claims professionals, and administrative staff under the direction of the Comptroller, General Counsel, and the Assistant Comptroller for BLA.

-Finally, this report also includes a look-back to FY 2007 to provide a broader perspective on claim filings and settlements and judgments in order to contextualize the FY 2016 numbers.
+Finally, this report also includes a look-back to FY 20084 to provide a broader perspective on claim filings and settlements and judgments in order to contextualize the FY 2017 numbers.

-II.
 Overview of the Comptroller’s Initiatives to Manage Risk and Implement Best Practices

 ClaimStat Update and Inter-Agency Partnerships